Actify

 Communication Agreement (Team-Authored)

-Post this visibly.
-Review it monthly.
-Add or remove norms as the team evolves.
+Post it somewhere visible.
+Review monthly.
+It's a living document — adjust the norms as the team evolves.

 Assumption Audit Card (Handout)